 For any questions, comments, queries, please contact the respective OSA officials.

 Members constitute the core of the organization.
-Thus member ethics are highly important for the identity of the organization and the identity of Oriya culture.
+Thus member ethics are highly important for the identity of the organization and the identity of Odia culture.
 We thus request all the members to maintain high ethical standard in all business related to their OSA involvement.

 - Respect, Respect, Respect.
 Respect each other member, respect yourself and respect the organization, its rules, its procedures and its standards.